-In June Wrexham town centre will officially host the North Wales Armed Forces Day 2022 on June 18.
+In June Wrexham town centre will officially host the Wales Armed Forces Day 2022 on June 18.

 Postponed from last year due to the pandemic organisers are hopeful that there will be few restrictions in place for this major outdoor event and everyone can come together for a well deserved free family day out.